somos-todos-jao/site-2017/README.md

 # somos-todos-jao-2017

-> FrontEnd client to manage artists and other stuffs that will presented on 2017 edition of Meu Nome é JÃO Cultural Festival Using HTML5 + Pug + VueJS + SASS + Firebase
+> FrontEnd client to manage artists and other stuffs that will presented on 2017 edition of Meu Nome é JÃO Cultural Festival Using HTML5 + Pug + VueJS + SASS

 ## Build Setup